First things first. What is FBA or Fulfillment by Amazon?

 - Amazon Referral Fees (applicable only to products sold on Amazon) – this is a fee that Amazon sellers need to pay in listing their items on Amazon.
 Ranges from 6-20% of the product’s selling price with most sellers paying 15%.

-- Monthly Storage Fees – This is the cost of storing your products in Amazon’s warehouse.
-Inventory storage fees are based on the space occupied by your products in Amazon’s warehouses, measured in cubic feet.
+- Monthly Storage Fees – The cost of storing your products in Amazon’s warehouse.
+The space occupied by your products in Amazon’s warehouses, measured in cubic feet is the basis of inventory storage fees.

 To assign fulfillment and storage fees, FBA breaks products into 2 overall size categories, and sizing includes packaging such as shoe boxes, blister packs, or retail packaging.